RemakingEden/site-downloader/README.md

-# Website Downloader - Firefox Extension
+# Site Downloader - Firefox Extension

-A Firefox browser extension that allows users to download websites for offline viewing.
-Built with modern JavaScript and follows Firefox's WebExtensions API standards.
+A Firefox browser extension that allows users to download files from websites.

 ## Installation